Who Are the Chimers?

 What is Music Therapy?

 Music Therapy is a form of therapeutic intervention which uses music to address behavioral, social, psychological, communicative, physical, sensory-motor, and/or cognitive functioning.
 According to the American Music Therapy Association, “because music therapy is a powerful and non-threatening medium, unique outcomes are possible.”
-Our music therapist, Fredrica Dooley-Brown, MT-BC, set goals with clients, documents client responses and progress, and works with our clients to build communication skills.
+Music therapist and Shenandoah University professor Fredrica Dooley-Brown, MT-BC, works with clients and students, to ensure the relationship is beneficial for both parties.

 Sponsor a Chimer